 But first, what defines a good man?

-How I define a good man and how other moms, whether a single mom or a mom with a partner define a good man might not bethe same.
+How I define a good man and how other moms, whether single moms or moms with partners, define a good man might not be the same.

 In my quest to understand other moms’ perspectives on mom life, I am part of mom groups on social media.